mehanalavimajd/panix/docs/addevent.md

 # addEvent function
-This function will make events for elements it get 3 argument :
+This function will make events for elements. it get 3 argument:

-1- The element
+1. The element
-2- event name
+2. event name
-3- callback function
+3. callback function
 ## Syntax
 ```js
 addEvent(el,event,func)